HL7/US-Core/input/intro-notes/StructureDefinition-us-core-practitionerrole-intro.md

-###### Scope and Usage

-This profile sets minimum expectations for the [PractitionerRole] resource to record, search, and fetch the practitioner role for a practitioner.
-It identifies the mandatory core elements, extensions, vocabularies and value sets which **SHALL** be present in the PractitionerRole resource when using this profile.
-The requirements for the US Core Practitioner were drawn from the [Argonaut Provider Directory], [IHE Healthcare Provider Directory] and the [ONC Provider Directory Workshop].

 ### Mandatory and Must Support Data Elements

 The following data-elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
 They are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
 The [Formal Profile Definition] below provides the  formal summary, definitions, and  terminology requirements.